 - IF YOUR TURKEY IS FROZEN: Flash-thaw the turkey in an ice-water bath.
 Submerge the turkey in water, ensuring the water always stays between 33 degrees F and 38 degrees F. This process will still take about 8 hours for a 15-pound turkey.

 - *MAKE SURE YOUR TURKEY IS NOT PRE-SALTED: Kosher turkeys (which are already salted) and pre-brined or pre-salted turkeys will be far too salty if dry-brined.
-Look for a natural or heritage turkey; if you aren’t sure, check the ingredient list—you should not see added salt.
+Look for a natural or heritage turkey; if you aren’t sure, check the ingredient listโyou should not see added salt.
+If your turkey is pre-brined, you can still dry out the skin for 24 hours and use the lemon zest and rosemary (Butterball turkeys, I do still add some salt to the outside for good measure, but it’s a light sprinkling).

-- **USE KOSHER SALT: I used Morton’s kosher salt, which is coarser than table salt and has a much cleaner flavor.
+- **USE KOSHER SALT:ย I used Morton’s kosher salt, which is coarser than table salt and has a much cleaner flavor.
 Do not use table salt, as it tastes metallic.
-If using Diamond Crystal, use an additional 1 ½ teaspoons, as it is coarser than Morton’s.
-If you use a fine salt, use ¾ of the amount called for.
+If using Diamond Crystal, use an additional 1 ยฝ teaspoons, as it is coarser than Morton’s.
+If you use a fine salt, use ยพ of the amount called for.

-- SCALING THE BRINE FOR A LARGER OR SMALLER TURKEY: If your bird is smaller than 14 pounds or larger than 16 pounds, follow these guidelines: For every 5 pounds of turkey, use 1 tablespoon kosher salt, 1 ½ to 2- teaspoons fresh herbs, the zest of ½ a small lemon, and ¼ teaspoon black pepper.
+- SCALING THE BRINE FOR A LARGER OR SMALLER TURKEY: If your bird is smaller than 14 pounds or larger than 16 pounds, follow these guidelines: For every 5 pounds of turkey, use 1 tablespoon kosher salt, 1 ยฝ to 2- teaspoons fresh herbs, and the zest of ยฝ a small lemon.

 - Nutrition information was calculated for a 14-pound turkey.